 Shannon Racing Team

 The Shannon Racing Team ,which was once competing in the Formula 3 and Formula 3000 in Europe, and destroyed the Forti Corse F1 team by promising to invest in the team, but never did, announced their interest to debut in 1998 in the Formula One with their own team.
 It was rumoured first that Shannon was to take over the Minardi team in 1997, to accomplish the goal, before they ruined the Forti Corse team (thank god Gian Carlo Minardi did not fall for their lies).
-It has never been known how the team managed to finance their teams.
+How they managed to finance their teams is still unknown.
 It was only know that Shannon was an Irish company owned by Italians and run out of offices in Milan, linked with some Swiss financial institutions.
 Read the full story here.

 Stefan Grand Prix